kwaldenphd/python-functions/README.md

 We might also need some way of tracking how many times we've printed the string so it stops at the specified number.

-<blockquote>Q1A: Describe how you would start building out code to accomplish this task?
+<blockquote>Q1A: Describe how you would start building out a program to accomplish this task?
 What functions, statements, or keywords would you need to use?
 How would you start to organize this program?</blockquote>

 <blockquote>Q1B: See where you can get with writing this program.
 What parts of the program were you able to get working?
-Where did you run into challenges?</blockquote>
+Where did you run into challenges?
+Answer to this question includes program + comments that document process and explain your code.</blockquote>

 Here is one approach to this task: